lwindolf/lzone-cheat-sheets/cheat-sheet/Scripting/Bash.md

 ## Here Documents

-Bash allow here documents like this
+Bash allow a heredoc like this

     cat <<EOT
     [...]